AB09/codeceptIO/README.md

 To create allure report perform below steps.
 1. Please install allure-commandline package as `npm install -g allure-commandline --save-dev`
 2. Run your test using `npm test` which will create expected xml file in default `\output` folder
-3. Now from command line run `allure serve output/reports/allure`.
+3. Now from command line run `npm run gen-allure`.
 This will create a report in the temporary folder and start a server and open html running on a port.

 **Report - stepByStepReport**
 To create step by step report for a test, perform below steps.
 1. In `codecept.conf.js` enabled plugin `stepByStepReport` by setting `enabled:true`.
 2. Run your test using `npm test` which will create screenshot for each step.
 Later, screenshots are combined into slideshow.
 By default, reports are only generated for failed test.
-3. To generate slideshow for passed test, in `codecept.conf.js` change to `deleteSuccessful:true`.
+3. To generate slideshow for passed test, in `codecept.conf.js` change to `deleteSuccessful:false`.

 **Parallel Execution**
 1. To run several test file in parallel, enabled multiple run in codecept.conf.js